kieran-mackle/AutoTrader/docs/source/userfiles/strategy-config.md

 the `INTERVAL` key.
 For example, to have access to 15-minute and 4-hour data, you would specify something like `INTERVAL: 'M15,H1'`.
 In this case, the `data` object passed into the strategy will be a dictionary, with keys defined by each granularity specified in `INTERVAL` and the associated data.

+Include positions:
+This means that your strategy can take into account the positions you currently hold.
+The most obvious use of this is when trading instruments which cannot be shorted.
+In this case, you would only place a sell order when you currently have an open position.
+You might also wan't to avoid entering a trade if it contradicts the position you currently hold.

 ### Strategy Parameters